viky-ai/website/doc/topics/interpretation/index.md

 ## What is an interpretation?

 Interpretations are the building blocks of agents.
-As a matter of fact, an agent can be made of only one interpretation.
-Thus everything we have said about an agent can be said about an interpretation.
-However, creating an agent using only one interpretation is very limited as it would not use the main property of an interpretation: its ability to combine and be combined with other interpretations.
+In fact, an agent can be made of a single interpretation.
+However, the creation of such an agent is very limited because it would not use its main property: the ability to combine and be combined with others.

-But in order to describe this ability to combine with other interpretation, we must first introduce and describe **formulations** as interpretations are simply a list of formulations, and thus the whole mechanism of combining interpretations is done within formulations.
+But to describe this capacity, it is first necessary to introduce and describe the **formulations**.
+Interpretations are only a simple list of formulations, and therefore the entire mechanism for combining interpretations is done within the formulations.

-You can view an interpretation as the description of an idea, and formulations as the different formulations of this idea.
+You can see an interpretation as the identification of an idea, and formulations as the different descriptions of that idea.

-Of course, since an interpretation can be a combination of other interpretation, the idea can be as complex as you want.
-We will see later how this combination is done.
+Of course, since an interpretation can be a combination of other interpretations, this idea can be as complex as you want.
+We will see later how this combination works.

-Let us first examine formulations.
+Let's first look at the formulations.

 ## What is a formulation?